Debate on provision of broadband for rural communities

 Ofgem has two main processes for maintaining the supply of energy to customers when a supplier fails: transferring customers to a ‘supplier of last resort’ or establishing a special administration regime (SAR).
 The costs of supplier failure are recovered through domestic energy bills.
 This is an indirect cost of higher wholesale prices.

 Suppliers operate in a competitive market where they set their own prices, and consumers can choose suppliers based on preferences such as price and service.
-Increases in wholesale energy prices have meant that most suppliers are selling energy near the maximum tariff possible, the Government’s price cap or Energy Price Guarantee (EPG).
-This has effectively halted competition as there is no incentive for customers to save money by switching supplier.
+Increases in wholesale energy prices meant that most suppliers were selling energy near the maximum tariff possible, the Government’s price cap or previously the Energy Price Guarantee (EPG).
+This effectively halted competition as there was no incentive for customers to save money by switching supplier.

 Price rises have a disproportionate impact on lower-income households.
 There is concern that high energy prices are causing more households to be in fuel poverty, where they must spend a high proportion of their income to keep their home at a reasonable temperature.